 In developed countries, the market condition for adding extra value to advanced functional textiles such as high water, soil, and oil repellency or higher fibre resistance against aggressive chemicals is rising.
-However, in the industry, conventional textile finishing are wet chemical modifications were highly hazardous chemicals are mixed with large quantities of water.
-This demands wastewater to be processed before discharging effluent, whereas the most problematic factors are ecological impacts to the environment and human health.
-The increasing environmental concerns and demand for new and friendly processing of textile’s technology forces development of innovative advanced methods that cannot be achieved by these conventional processes.
-An eco-friendly technology and step towards creating solid surfaces with improved properties can be found is plasma technology.
+However, in the industry, conventional textile finishing wet chemical modifications highly hazardous chemicals mixed with large quantities of water.
+It demands wastewater processed before discharging effluent, whereas the most problematic factors are ecological impacts on the environment and human health.
+The increasing environmental concerns and demand for new and friendly processing of textile’s technology force the development of innovative advanced methods that cannot be achieved by these conventional processes.
+An eco-friendly technology and step towards creating solid surfaces with improved properties are plasma technology

 Plasma (is the fourth state of matter) is a gas with a particular portion of ionised other reactive particles, e.g. photons, electrons, ions, etc. There are several different types of plasma known.

 Nevertheless, only cold plasma (non-equilibrium) is the modification of physical and chemical properties of solid materials such as textiles.
 The unique feature of cold plasma is the minimal thermal degradation of a textile substrate during the processing.
 Unlike wet chemical processes, which penetrate deep into the fibres, plasma produces no more than a surface reaction, the properties given to the material limited to the surface layer of a few Nanometres.
 The advantages of using plasma are ecological and economical.